Asking “how much is product photography?” is akin to walking into a car dealership and asking “how much is a new car?“

 Even with the best iPhone cameras, unless you’ve studied light, composition, photographic styling, advertising and marketing, your photos won’t compare when competing with a professional brand.

-Your photos not only help sell your product, they reflect on you and your business.
-Great looking images build trust, awareness, help drive traffic, increase sales and reduce returns.
-Low quality images do just the opposite.
+Your photos not only help sell your product, and build your brand, great looking images build trust, awareness, help drive traffic, and reduce returns.

 Importance guides your search for a photographer …